mjovanc/mjovanc.com/content/handy-shortcuts-in-intellij-idea.md

 <img src="/handy-shortcuts-in-intellij-idea/main.png" class="rounded-image-main" alt="IntelliJ IDEA" style="max-width: 100%;">

-IntelliJ is my daily driver.
-Since I was introduced to Eclipse for Java at my university a while ago and experienced the terror, I was looking for alternatives and I found Intellij.
+[IntelliJ IDEA](https://www.jetbrains.com/idea/) is my daily driver.
+Since I was introduced to [Eclipse](https://eclipseide.org) for Java at my university a while ago and experienced the terror, I was looking for alternatives and I found Intellij.
 I use it all the time, and it's definitely my favorite IDE.
 All the other Jetbrains products such as PyCharm and WebStorm are also on the same high standard.
 <!-- more -->
 In this short article I'm going to go through what kind of good commands you could use to maximize your development experience with the IDE to get more productive.